yudai-ez/activerecord-import/README.markdown

 # activerecord-import

-activerecord-import is a library for bulk inserting data using ActiveRecord.
+activerecord-import is a library for bulk inserting data using ActiveRecord. **It is known for reducing the insertion of data from hours, days, and weeks down to minutes or less.**

+## How does it do it (at a glance)

-One of its major features is following activerecord associations and generating the minimal number of SQL insert statements required, avoiding the N+1 insert problem.
+One major feature of activerecord-import is following activerecord associations and generating the minimal number of SQL insert statements required, avoiding the N+1 insert problem.

+### From millions of INSERTs to three

 An example probably explains it best.
-Say you had a schema like this:
+Let's say you have a schema like this:

-Publishers have Books
+* Publishers have Books
-Books have Reviews
+* Books have Reviews

-and you wanted to bulk insert 100 new publishers with 10K books and 3 reviews per book.
-This library will follow the associations down and generate only 3 SQL insert statements - one for the publishers, one for the books, and one for the reviews.
+And you wanted to bulk insert 100 new publishers with 10K books and 3 reviews per book.
+This library will follow the associations down and generate the minimum number of insert statements in order to do this.
+It may be as few as 3 SQL insert statements: one for the publishers, one for the books, and one for the reviews.

-In contrast, the standard ActiveRecord save would generate 100 insert statements for the publishers, then it would visit each publisher and save all the books:
+In contrast, the standard ActiveRecord save would generate 100 insert statements for the publishers, then it would visit each publisher and save all the books.

-100 * 10,000 = 1,000,000 SQL insert statements
-and then the reviews:
-100 * 10,000 * 3 = 3M SQL insert statements,
+That's 1,000,000 SQL insert statements (100 publishers * 10,000 books) just for books!
+If you still want to insert reviews you'll ened up with 3,000,000 SQL insert statements (100 publishers * 10,000 books * 3 reviews)!

-That would be about 4M SQL insert statements vs 3, which results in vastly improved performance.
+In total, that would be about 4M SQL insert statements vs 3.
+This results in activerecord-import having vastly improved performance over just using ActiveRecord.
 In our case, it converted an 18 hour batch process to <2 hrs.

-### Rails 4.0
+### Rails 4.0, 4.1, and higher

 Use activerecord-import 0.4.0 or higher.